#LoveYourEyes

 World Sight Day is an international day of awareness coordinated by the International Agency for the Prevention of Blindness (IAPB).
 It’s an opportunity for individuals, families, and communities to focus on eye health.

-The #LoveYourEyes campaign is back for another World Sight Day!
+The #LoveYourEyes campaign was back for another World Sight Day!

-To celebrate eye health and the beautiful sights we can take in when we have healthy vision, we’re excited to announce our first See The Possibilities Photo Contest!
+To celebrate eye health and the beautiful sights we can take in when we have healthy vision, we launched our first See the Possibilities Photo Contest!

 SEE THE POSSIBILITIES